iapyeh/GGeditor/docs/DocStructure.rst

 * Text and hyperlink of text was exported.
 * Heading rows with all cell text to be bold were exported as header rows.
-* Nested table, list item, image were not exported.
+* Nested table, image were not exported.
 * Text alignment, indent in cells were not exported.
 * Line break was preserved.
 Which means, you got to break a very long sentence manually in order not to have a very long cell.